WHY DO OUR ANGELS INVEST £20 A MONTH?

 Angels get the best deal on Naked Wines

-…their monthly £20 deposit gets them access to exclusive wines at 25-50% discount
+…their monthly £20 deposit gets them access to exclusive wines at up to 33% discount

 Because we invest the £20 directly into the winemaker, they don't need to spend money on sales & marketing.
 Meaning the juice costs less to you.